robertazzopardi/depsync/README.md

 ## Usage

-- `:DepSync` - Sync dependencies in package.json with npm
+- `:DepSync` - Sync dependencies and show diffs in buffer
-- `:DepSyncUpdate` - Update dependencies in package.json
+- `:DepSyncUpdate` - Update all dependencies
+- `:DepSyncUpdate {dependency}` - Update a specific dependency

 ## Contribution

 All contribution is welcome!
+I'll be adding support for different package managers as I need them but feel free to open an issue or PR if you need support for a specific package manager.